Observing axions through photon ring dimming of black holes: Conclusion

 Supposing the coupling constant $g_{a\gamma} \sim 10^{-11} ~ \si{GeV}^{-1}$, the magnetic field $B \sim 30 ~\si{Gauss}$ and electron number density $n_e \sim 10^{4\text{--}7} ~ \si{cm^{-3}}$, which are expected values near M87$^*$ \cite{EventHorizonTelescope:2021srq}, we have shown that the photons in the X-ray and gamma-ray bands can be efficiently converted into axions in the mass range $m_a \lesssim 10^{-7}~\si{eV}$ (see Fig.~\ref{fig:omega-ne-3}).
-This fact indicates that, when we observe the vicinity of the black hole with electromagnetic waves, we will see a dimming of the photon ring in those wavelengths.
+This fact indicates that, when we observe the vicinity of the black hole with electromagnetic waves, we will see a dimming of the photon ring in those wavelengths, if a sufficiently high resolution is achieved in the future.
 We have shown that the maximum dimming rate of the photon ring is 25\%.
-In the case of M87$^*$, we found that the dimming rate could be around 10\%.
-In general, the magnitude of the dimming depends on $g_{a\gamma}$, $M$, and $B$ as in Eqs.~\eqref{axion_rate_0-4-2} and \eqref{axion_rate_0-5}.
+In the case of M87$^*$, we found that the dimming rate could be around 10\% if the angular resolution of the Event Horizon Telescope level, i.e., $\theta \sim 10^{-5}\,\si{arcsec}$ is achieved.
+In general, the magnitude of dimming depends on $g_{a\gamma}$, $M$, and $B$ as in Eqs.~\eqref{axion_rate_0-4-2} and \eqref{axion_rate_0-5}.
 We depicted the dependence in Fig.~\ref{fig:dimming}.
-Provided $M$ and $B$ are known from other observations, we can determine the value of (or a constraint on) $g_{a\gamma}$ from the photon ring dimming.
-The larger $M$, the greater the dimming, thus supermassive black holes such as M87$^*$ are good candidates for observing the photon ring dimming.
+Provided $M$ and $B$ are known from other observations, we can determine the value of (or a constraint on) $g_{a\gamma}$ from photon ring dimming.
+The larger $M$, the greater the dimming, thus supermassive black holes such as M87$^*$ are good candidates for observing photon ring dimming.
 Furthermore, the frequency range exhibiting the dimming has information on the axion mass.
-In the case that the axion mass $m_a$ is smaller than the plasma frequency $\omega_{\Pl}$, the lowest frequency of the dimming is determined by Eq.~\eqref{efficient1} where $g_{a\gamma}$, $n_e$, and $B$ appear.
+In the case that the axion mass $m_a$ is smaller than the plasma frequency $\omega_{\Pl}$, the lowest frequency of dimming is determined by Eq.~\eqref{efficient1} where $g_{a\gamma}$, $n_e$, and $B$ appear.
 On the other hand, in the case $m_a > \omega_{\Pl}$, it is determined by Eq.~\eqref{efficient2} where $g_{a\gamma}$, $m_a$, and $B$ appear.
-Hence, the lowest frequency of the dimming can be used to measure $g_{a\gamma}$ and $m_a$.
-We have demonstrated the photon ring dimming in Fig.~\ref{fig:spectrum}, where the photons are assumed to be sourced by thermal bremsstrahlung of gas spherically distributed around the black hole.
+Hence, the lowest frequency of dimming can be used to measure $g_{a\gamma}$ and $m_a$.
+We have demonstrated photon ring dimming in Fig.~\ref{fig:spectrum}, where the photons are assumed to be sourced by thermal bremsstrahlung of gas spherically distributed around the black hole.
+Of course, to see the photon ring dimming, it is necessary to observe the near-horizon region with much high resolution.
+While the Event Horizon Telescope has succeeded in imaging the region in the radio band, such high-resolution observations have not yet been achieved in the X-ray and gamma-ray bands.
+The present study anticipates the future potential of multi-wavelength observations with higher resolution.
+As to this direction, we refer the reader to Ref.~\cite{Uttley:2019ngm} which proposed high-resolution X-ray interferometry.
+We believe that our results will give motivation for future observations.